pizofreude/TheCFDMan/README.md

 ## Contributing

 Contributions to this repository are welcome, and we encourage users to share their own examples, tips, and tricks for performing CFD simulations.
 We hope that this repository will be a useful resource for the CFD community and help advance the state of the art in fluid mechanics simulations.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE file](https://github.com/pizofreude/TheCFDMan/blob/main/LICENSE) for more information.